linode/docs/docs/websites/ecommerce/install-magento-on-ubuntu-16-04.md

 ### Configure X-Frame Options

-It is strongly recommended to disable the ability to display your Magento storefront in a frame to prevent [clickjacking](https://en.wikipedia.org/wiki/Clickjacking) attacks.
+We strongly recommend to disable the ability to display your Magento storefront in a frame to prevent [clickjacking](https://en.wikipedia.org/wiki/Clickjacking) attacks.
 To do this, modify the following line in your `env.php` file:

 {: .file-excerpt}
 /var/www/html/example.com/public_html/app/etc/env.php